ibrahiimbas/Pill_Reminder_Esp8266_Project/README.md

 <br/>

 # Uploading and Running the Project <br/>
 After all this settings.
 You can upload the codes to your ESP and start the project.
 Firstly, your ESP connects to your hotspot Wi-Fi.
-Then the system connects to AdafruitIO with your username and key in the codes.
+Then the system connects to Adafruit IO with your username and key in the codes.
 After that, the countdown starts, and the system works.
 While the system works, it especially sends the information to the AdafruitIO dashboard.
-You can see the live information in your AdafruitIO dashboard.
+You can see the live information in your Adafruit IO dashboard.
 You can change the dashboard as you like.